AlexShopiak/tutorials/Docker.md

 # How to use Docker with simple Node.js project
 1. Use PowerShell.
 VSCode terminal is OK
-2. All names like <code>myfolder</code> <code>myimage</code> <code>myvolume</code> are only for example.
-You can use your names instead
-3. <code>CONTAINER_ID</code> is a place for your container id
+2. All words in capital are to be changed with your ones
 3. I will use 8000 port, you can use your one
 4. Read <code><a href="https://docs.docker.com/get-started/overview/">Docker Overview</a></code> for full and the most correct experience
 5. The author is not responsible for errors.
-Read the real documentation if you have time!
+Read the real documentation!

 ## Prepare your simple project
-- FOLDER_NAME
+FOLDER_NAME/
 - ./package.json
 - ./server.js

 ## Build an image
 - Make Dokerfile file in FOLDER_NAME with: